jerry-ye-xu/hellofresh-swe-challenge/README.md

 - urls/src to the images of ingredients/recipes/instructions (on the website)
 - warnings about ingredients with potential allergies e.g. "contain sesame, gluten may be present".
 - Information about the utensils.
-- Extract instructions of the recipes (I left them as "instruction 1", "instruction 2" etc.)
+- Extract instructions of the recipes (I used lorem ipsum).
 - Serving sizes of 2 and 4.
 I would effectively create a new column called "serving size", and so whenever you need a particular serving size, you just filter on that column.

 ## Connecting to PostgreSQL